 Wichita Fire Department Builds Shipping Container Training Facility

-The traditional training towers that have been used for training exercises are significantly more expensive to construct and use than the container structure; they can cost around $1 million.
-Not only was the container more affordable to construct, but the department was also able to build the structure on their own.
+The traditional training towers that have been used for training exercises are significantly more expensive to construct and use than the shipping container structure; they can cost around $1 million.
+Not only was the shipping container more affordable to build, but the department was also able to make the structure on their own.

-This use of shipping containers is not unheard of.
-It has become a popular use of the containers, because it allows firefighters to get more hands-on experience in the field with a live fire before they have to answer a real call.
-Containers have been an important part of teaching firefighters more about the behavior of fires, like fire growth, backdraft, rollover, and flashover.
-They also allow trainees to practice rescue techniques in a live fire, as well as tactics to reduce a fire.
-The customizable nature of shipping containers is also helpful to fire departments, because it allows a fire department to set up their training facility however they need it to be.
+This use of shipping containers is not unusual.
+It has become popular for shipping containers because it allows firefighters to get more hands-on experience in the field with a live fire before they have to answer a real call.
+Shipping containers have been an essential part of teaching firefighters more about the behavior of fires, like fire growth, backdraft, rollover, and flashover.
+They also allow trainees to practice rescue techniques in a live fire and tactics to reduce a fire.
+The customizable nature of shipping containers is also helpful to fire departments because it allows a fire department to set up their training facility however they need it to be.

 The Wichita Fire Department has already begun to see the value of their new training facility, and Chief Ross reported that the training is already going well.

 Shipping containers make great training facilities for your business.
 Browse shipping containers near you today.